intersection-project/intersection/README.md

 Intersection, you will be missed.

-Thank you all for helping make this possible,
+Thank you all for helping make this possible.
 **LogN**

 <div align="center">